tallstreet/jaikuenginepatch/doc/README.txt

    2. Run the server with some test data pre-loaded:

-      ``./bin/testserver.sh``
+      ``python manage.py testserver common/fixtures/*.json``

-   3. Browse to localhost:8000 and log in with popular/password
+   3. Browse to localhost:8080 and log in with popular/password

 Getting Running
 ---------------